Durham Coast Line: Passenger services

 As of the December 2019 change, Northern Trains run an hourly service along the Durham Coast Line between Newcastle and Middlesbrough.
 Most trains run through from Hexham (with some from Carlisle), and continue through to Nunthorpe (some run as far as Whitby).

 Predominantly, rolling stock on the Durham Coast Line consists of Northern Trains' Class 156 and Class 158 diesel multiple units.
 These fleets were both introduced in the late 1980s but are currently being fitted with free Wi-Fi, power sockets, on-board passenger information displays, and an interior refresh as part of Northern's ongoing refurbishment programme.
-Prior to their withdrawal in late 2019, Northern Class 142 Pacer DMUs had also operated on this route.
+Prior to their withdrawal in late 2019, Northern Class 142 Pacer diesel multiple units had also operated on this route.

-Between Pelaw Junction and Sunderland, the line is shared with the Tyne and Wear Metro, with Class 599 Metrocars providing up to five local trains per hour, on the South Hylton to Airport Green Line.
+Between Pelaw Junction and Sunderland, the line is shared with the Tyne and Wear Metro, with Class 555 and Class 599 Metrocars providing up to five local trains per hour, on the South Hylton to Airport Green Line.

 Other rolling stock includes Grand Central's Class 180 diesel multiple units, which provide five daily services between Sunderland and London King's Cross.

 Until 2004, First TransPennine Express operated services along the northern section of the Durham Coast Line, using Class 158 diesel multiple units, as part of their service from Sunderland to Liverpool Lime Street.

 Until December 2024, London North Eastern Railway operated a once-a-day service between Sunderland and London King's Cross via Newcastle, though this was disbanded due to low passenger numbers.

-Freight Services
+Freight services

 Despite the decline in the heavy industry in the North East of England, the Durham Coast Line still retains a regular freight service over the line.
 Steel coil is railed into the Tata Steel plant at Hartlepool, and pipes are then taken out to Leith, and the Far North of Scotland for the North Sea gas and oil industry.
 Spent nuclear rods are also railed out for re-processing at Sellafield from Hartlepool Nuclear Power Station.
 Cement is delivered to Seaham Docks, and scrap metal is forwarded from Stockton on Tees to Celsa EAF works in Cardiff.
 Tyne Dock has a trailing connection to the Durham Coast Line in both directions, near to the Metro station at Brockley Whins.

 The docks at Sunderland were recently reconnected by Network Rail, in the anticipation of a return to rail traffic.
 A fortnightly service has operated since March 2021 transporting scrap metal to Cardiff Tidal Complex.

 Despite the wide range of large industrial complexes at Seal Sands, very few of these organisations use rail as a method of transport.